The Abandoned Well

 The Abandoned Well is a 1913 American short silent Western film featuring Harry Carey.

 Plot

 From his hard and lonely life with his foster father, the adopted son finds solace in Cynthia, the neighbor's daughter.
 Father promises to give them money to start their happy married way, but forgets when a widow, with a little girl, comes home with him as a bride.
-Then it is that the abandoned well comes into play and father's eyes are opened to his neglect.
+The abandoned well then comes into play and father's eyes are opened to his neglect.